dustinpfister/blog_posts/_posts/js-not.md

 layout: post
 categories: js
 id: 546
-updated: 2019-10-17 19:33:18
+updated: 2020-06-21 09:44:24
-version: 1.6
+version: 1.7
 ---

 The javaScript not operator can be used to negate a value and turn the value into a boolean value.
+In other words whatever the truth value is for a value the js not operator will return the oposite of that value as a boolean type rather than whatever type it might be before hand.

 The operator can come in handy when writing many expressions that might come up when working with conditional statements, and also with feature testing.
 In some code examples I see it being used to trim down the size of a boolean literal expression, and I am sure that there are many other use examples for the [js not](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators) operator.

 <!-- more -->